 - Who has a say, or the final say, in important family and financial matters, such as which church to attend, education for the children, caring for elderly parents, etc.?

 Then the analogies start in order to boost the authority of whatever anwers that particular marriage seminar, workshop, or retreat provides.
 Instructions about marriage become heavenly, godly, and lifted up with phrases like, "as to the Lord," "as Christ is the head of the church," "as the church submits to Christ," and "just as Christ loved the church."
 Pray for each other.
 Pray with each other.
 Share devotionals.
 Schedule date nights.
 Cook for the one.
 Pay the bills for the other.
 Etc. Perform your spousal roles and occasionally offer to help the other.

 However, these verses in the context of Ephesians 5 are actually relevant for anyone, married or not.
 How?
 Simple.
 The marriage-seminar-minded have it backwards.
 Christ and the church is not the analogy for a godly marriage.
-The godly marriage is an analogy for Christ and the church, and being united with Christ is neither dependent nor enhanced by one's marital status.
+The godly marriage is an analogy for Christ and the church, and being united with Christ is neither dependent on, nor enhanced by, one's marital status.

-Let us not be so focused and concerned about the roles of husbands and wives.
+Let us not be so focused and concerned about the earthly roles of husbands and wives.
 Let us not exclude ourselves or others because we or they are not married.
 Instead, let us turn our attention to the "profound mystery" that Paul was really talking about: Christ and the church.
 The two shall become one.